 Salmon is an excellent source of heart-healthy omega-3 fatty acids.

-Angel food cake is a low-fat, airy dessert that is the perfect finish to a summer meal.
+Angel food cake is a low-fat, airy dessert.
+Grilling it turns it into the perfect finish to a summer meal.

 Make your grill do double duty.
 Use it to make the smoky-flavored tomato sauce as well as grill the chicken.

-The dressing on this salad uses low-fat buttermilk, which adds a pleasing tangy taste.
+The dressing for this salad uses low-fat buttermilk, which adds a pleasing tangy taste.

 The garlic-rubbed grilled chicken is a perfect complement to the tangy dressing on this salad.